Regraz/CBCE-wiki/mss-22.md

     - Rename the .osz file to “Username_Month_Track.osz”

 ## Judging
-1. **Quarterly Judging**: Judging happens after each quarter
+1. **Quarterly Judging**: Judging happens after each quarter，
 1. **Judging Panel**: There
 1. **Blind Judging**: Each judge will score the submissions independently.
 Judges will not know the creator of the submissions.
 1. **Criteria:**: Judging will be based on the criteria below:
       - Expertise (1/40): How well does the submission demonstrate techniques regarding structure, music representation, flow, hitsounding, etc?
 How consistent is the submission regarding structure, music representation, flow, hitsounding, etc, especially between different sections?
       - Creativity (1/40): How well does the submission show originality and uniqueness compared with the other submissions, with reasonable respect to the playability?
       - Judge’s Impression (0.5/20): This is the part of the score left to the Judges’ personal preferences on the submission.
       - Completeness (0.05x/1.0x): This will be applied as an overall scaling factor over the scores to reflect the completeness of the entry since this is a speedmapping contest.
       - Apart from scoring, judge will also provide 50 - 100 words remarks as feedback to the participants.
  1. **Code of Conduct**:
  2. **Penalty**: